kwbunker/PHYS-3330-Scratch/lab10.md

 code-block-font-size: \scriptsize
 ---

+A PDF version of this page can be downloaded [here](https://raw.githubusercontent.com/kwbunker/PHYS-3330-Scratch/main/lab10.pdf).

 # Goals

 In this lab, we will get a sense of the capabilities of Arduino microcontrollers.
 Microcontrollers bridge the gap between digital electronics and full-fledged computers.
 They can be versatile tools as well as lots of fun!